Projective measure without projective Baire: Notation and Building Blocks

 We now define the building blocks of our forcing.
-These consist of three types of almost-disjoint coding (for successor cardinals, for inaccessible cardinals, and for singular cardinals) using a specific \emph{coding apparatus}.
+These consist of three types of almost-disjoint coding: one for successor cardinals, one for inaccessible cardinals, and a slight variation of the latter for the coding from $\kappa^+$ into $\kappa$.
+Also, we define the singular limit coding using \emph{coding delays}.
+For all this, we set up the following \emph{coding apparatus}.